 This means you may want to plant 1 color per grouping.

-For example, let’s pretend you bought pink tulips and white tulips:
+For example, let’s pretend you bought bulbs for pink tulips and for white tulips:

 - Group the pink tulips together.